Surafels/Vet-clinic-database/README.md

   - [📝 License ](#-license-)

-# 📖 [Vet-Clinic-Database] <a name="about-project"></a>
+# 📖 [vet clinic database] <a name="about-project"></a>

-**[Vet-Clinic-Database]** In this project, I  used a relational database to create the initial data structure for a vet clinic.
+ **[vet clinic database]**  In this project, I  used a relational database to create the initial data structure for a vet clinic.
 Create a table to store animals' information, insert some data into it, and query it.

 ## 🛠 Built With <a name="built-with"></a>